hamaro777/hamaro777.github.io/index.md

 ## Projects

 My only project **for now**, is the currently ongoing project of completing a course _Introduction to Command Line Tools for Linguists_.
-Check my progress so far [here](https://github.com/hamaro777/cmdline-course)
+For more information see page _Command-Line Course_.
+A Github project previously completed on this course can be seen [here](https://github.com/hamaro777/cmdline-course)

 ## Misc.

 I'm also an Event Organization Member for the department club of linguists in Helsinki University, also known as [Aspekti](http://www.ling.helsinki.fi/aspekti/).

-I'll be working as a teacher assistant in the upcoming Corpuslinguists course, see the course outline [here](https://courses.helsinki.fi/fi/kik-404/120705419).
+I'll be working as a teaching assistant in the upcoming Corpuslinguists course, see the course outline [here](https://courses.helsinki.fi/fi/kik-404/120705419).

-If you would like to plant a tree or two, check out this [donation campaign](https://teamtrees.org/)!
+If you're intrested in planting a tree or two, check out this [donation campaign](https://teamtrees.org/)!